 Variable annuities can substantially benefit consumers, according to the experts.

 “Dismissing variable annuities is like dismissing ETFs or mutual funds,” says Michael Finke, a professor and coordinator of the doctoral program in personal financial planning at Texas Tech University.
+In fact, Finke says, “VAs could serve as an ideal default for most Americans rolling their defined contribution assets into an IRA.
+A competitively priced variable annuity product is hard to beat compared to an unprotected investment portfolio, as long as the fees between the two are similar.”

 New low-cost deferred variable annuities “deserve to get more respect,” insists Pfau.
 But he singles out the immediate annuity – also called an income annuity or a life annuity — as packed with the most potential because it offers “a ton of benefits to consumers.”